VasilioRuzanni/framework-comparison-article-hyperapp/README.md

 # hyperapp example app

-The `hyperapp`-based example app for the Toptal non-mainstream framework comparison article.
+The `hyperapp`-based example app for the non-mainstream framework comparison article.

 ## Quickstart